m-masterton/Max-Notes/Zettlekasten/Memory Management.md

 **Segmentation** is the logical division of the address space into varying length segments which depend on the program structure.
 As with paging, it is possible to load only a part of a program into memory initially

 Similarities:
-1. Both are a way of dividing up memory
+1. Both allow programs to run despite insufficient memory
-2. Both are assigned by the memory manager as and when they are needed.
-3. Both are a
+2. Pages and segments are stored on disk
+3. Pages and segments are transferred into memory when needed

+Differences:
+1. Pages are fixed sized but segments can be different sizes
+2. Pages are made to fit into sections of memory whereas segments are complete sections of programs
+3. Pages are physical divisions whereas segments are logical divisions

 ### Virtual Memory

 >[!defi] Definition (Virtual Memory)